jjgrainger/PostTypes/docs/Notes.md

 ## Examples

-The books example used in the README.md can be found in the [examples/books.php](https://github.com/jjgrainger/posttypes/blob/master/examples/books.php).
+The books example used in the README.md can be found in [examples/books.php](https://github.com/jjgrainger/posttypes/blob/master/examples/books.php).